TraceyLauriault/COMS2200A/README.md

 # Upload

-## 4. Uploading & Tagging photos in OSM
+## 4. Uploading to OpenStreetMap

-Once you've added your OSM Feature with the appropriate Mapillary Key you are ready to upload these changes to the live OpenStreetMap database.
+Once you've added your OSM Feature with the appropriate `Mapillary Image Key` you are ready to upload these changes to the live OpenStreetMap database.

 1. Click on the Save button in the top menu, there will be a number next to it which indicates how many features you will be adding/modifying.
 2. Include a `Changeset Comment` which describe which type of edit you've made (ex: Added Street Lamp Post).